When you share information with the Summer Foundation, it’s important that you know how we may use it.

-In order to provide you with our services, we will collect your name, contact information including address, email address and telephone number, demographic information such as age, guardian details, and any other personal information that you submit to us, via our website or otherwise, including https://www.summerfoundation.org.au/ and https://www.housinghub.org.au/ (Sites).
-Additionally:
+In order to provide you with our services, we will collect your name, contact information including address, email address and telephone number, demographic information such as age, guardian details, and any other personal information that you submit to us, via our website or otherwise, including https://www.summerfoundation.org.au/, https://www.housinghub.org.au/ and https://milliondollarvax.com (Sites).

-- If you engage with us through the Housing Hub, we will collect information about your gender and living arrangements.
+We will collect information about your gender and living arrangements via this website.
 With your consent, we may collect sensitive information including health information such as disability and accessibility needs information where it is relevant to providing you with the most suitable housing options.
 We will also collect information on your housing needs and preferences.

-- If you engage with us through our research team, with your consent, we may collect sensitive information, including health information, personal experience and your opinions on disability and health policy and this information will be relevant to the research being conducted and explained to you further at the time of collection.
+Through our research program, with your consent, we may collect sensitive information, including health information, personal experience and your opinions on disability and health policy and this information will be relevant to the research being conducted and explained to you further at the time of collection.

-- If you engage with us through the Policy team, we may collect direct quotes, photographs and videos of you.
+We may collect direct quotes, photographs and videos of you when you engage with this team.
 With your consent, we may collect sensitive information, including information about your disability, levels of ability, health needs and experiences in aged care, hospitals or group homes.

-- If you engage with us as a supplier, housing provider or company customer, we will collect your organisation name and role.
+If you engage with us as a supplier, housing provider, service provider or company customer, we will collect your organisation name, role and a description of your services.
 We may also collect your mobile phone number or social media pages in order to verify your identity.

 We collect your personal information directly from you or where a person using our services provides us with your information (for example, if you are the carer of a person with a disability who uses our services and they provide your information as their contact person or advocate).
 The main ways we collect personal information about you are when you: